-Stemming from research conducted in conjunction with Brookhaven National Laboratory, ChemCo Systems is proud to announce a recent large scale installation of CCS InsulPOX™ at an LNG terminal facility in New York.
-InsulPOX insulation layers have also been installed in a newly constructed U.S. gulf coast LNG liquification and export terminal scheduled to begin operations shortly.
+Stemming from research conducted with Brookhaven National Laboratory, ChemCo Systems is proud to announce a recent large scale installation of CCS InsulPOX™ at an LNG terminal facility in New York.
+InsulPOX insulation layers have also been installed in a newly constructed U.S. gulf coast LNG liquification and export terminal that recently began export operations.

 InsulPOX epoxy thermal insulating polymer concrete (IPC) is used on the surface of concrete floors and walls of secondary containment trenches and sumps at LNG terminals.
 InsulPOX is a three-component liquid that after mixing reacts to form a low modulus, toughened polymer overlay formulated specifically for exterior applications where cryogenic thermal insulation is required.
-This lightweight ~3/4-1" thick overlay system reduces the evaporation rate of spilled LNG, thus reducing the vapor plume and lowering the concentration of methane gas in the atmosphere below its flammable limit.
-It also provides protection to the concrete and reinforcing steel from potential fracturing and embrittlement by insulating from the -260°F LNG liquid should a spill occur.
+This lightweight ~3/4-1" (19-25 mm) thick overlay system reduces the evaporation rate of spilled LNG, thus reducing the vapor plume and lowering the concentration of methane gas in the atmosphere below its flammable point.
+It also provides protection to the concrete and reinforcing steel from potential fracturing and embrittlement by insulating from the -262°F LNG boiling liquid should a spill occur.
 InsulPOX has been tested to -320°F which is the boiling point of liquid nitrogen.

-InsulPOX's flexibility and toughness provide excellent mechanical and thermal shock resistance and a long mixed work life and low exotherm make installation of the liquid pre-polymer mix hassle-free.
-InsulPOX can be installed in-place on floors or cast in place on walls.
+InsulPOX's flexibility and toughness provide excellent mechanical and thermal shock resistance.
+Its long mixed work life and low exotherm make installation of the liquid pre-polymer mix hassle-free.
+InsulPOX can be installed seamlessly in-place on floors or cast in place on walls.
 Optionally, InsulPOX precast panels are also available in multiple sizes for quicker installation, particularly in large trenches or sumps.
-We are excited to be in a position to contribute to the growth and safety of the LNG industry.
+We are excited to be in a position to contribute to the growth and safety of today's and future LNG terminals.